-To do: Watch the video to learn how to price your services and be sure to watch until the end where we reveal the best method to choose.
+To do: Watch this video to learn how to price your services and be sure to watch until the end where we reveal the best method to choose.

-Now that you’ve watched the video, read or print the details below to learn all the different options of how you can price your services.
+Now that you’ve watched the video, read the important text below to learn all the different options of how you can price your services.
 Pricing is the most common question new planners ask.

-Today we tackle an important question that new planners often have –
+Today we tackle the important question of –

 “How do I charge for my event planning services?”